nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 69: December 4, 2024
+- The Data Visualization Workshop - Writing notes on Chapter 1
+- Completed on Module 1/4 in Course 2/8 [Play It Safe - Manage Security Risks] in Google Cybersecurity Professional Certificate
+- Dive Into Data Science - Started Reading Chapter 2
+  - linear regression
+- Review Module 3/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]

 ### Day 68: December 3, 2024
 - The Data Visualization Workshop - Writing notes on Chapter 1